 Additional limitations of prenatal tests

-In a sample population of nearly 150,000 pregnant women who underwent prenatal testing, repeat blood sampling was required in 2.2% of the women due to quality control failure, assay failure, or low fetal DNA fraction.
-Only 0.1% of the cases provided no informative results.1
+In a sample population of nearly 150,000 pregnant women who underwent non-invasive prenatal screening, repeat blood sampling was required in 2.2% of the women due to quality control failure, assay failure, or low fetal DNA fraction.
+Only 0.1% of the cases provided no informative results.

 The mother’s blood sample can harbor cell-free DNA released from cancerous cells.
 Such DNA contains identifiable mutant variant signatures.
 Therefore, women undergoing prenatal testing run a risk of incidental finding of cancer discovery.

-Prenatal testing cannot be used to obtain the following information: evaluation of placental dysfunction, preterm delivery risk, fetal growth restriction, preeclampsia, placental abruption, intrauterine fetal demise, and perinatal death.3
+Prenatal testing cannot be used to obtain the following information: evaluation of placental dysfunction, preterm delivery risk, fetal growth restriction, preeclampsia, placental abruption, intrauterine fetal demise, perinatal death or neural tube defects.

 Cancer biopsy samples are typically a mixture of normal cells and cells at different stages of cancer development.
 Therefore, variable amounts of cancerous DNA might be available for genome sequencing in a cancer sample, increasing the chance of test failure.
-Depending on the cancer type and sequencing procedure, > 10% of samples might contain an inadequate mass of DNA to obtain a reliable DNA sequence.1, 2 Up to 20% of these samples can require either multiple attempts at preparation or sequencing to obtain sufficient depth coverage of DNA.2 Such difficulties can delay results and increase costs, and in some cases more sample must be provided.
+Depending on the cancer type and sequencing procedure, >10% of samples might contain an inadequate mass of DNA to obtain a reliable DNA sequence.
+Up to 20% of these samples can require either multiple attempts at preparation or sequencing to obtain sufficient depth coverage of DNA.
+Such difficulties can delay results and increase costs, and in some cases more sample must be provided.
 The final depth coverage determines the degree to which different genomic alterations can be identified.

 The test results can provide no information of value if molecular profiling does not indicate a personalized therapy that can perform beyond standard treatment options.